The meta description is an often-overlooked SEO element.

 You can see the meta description HTML code if you look at a website’s source code.
 It usually looks something like this:

-You’ll never have to do any manually coding when entering a meta description.
+You’ll never have to do any manual coding when entering a meta description for a post or page on your site.
 I just think it’s important to fully understand how this stuff works, which means understanding where it lives on a website.

-The meta description for the Pinch of Yum home page on Facebook:
+The meta description for the Pinch of Yum Strawberry White Chocolate Cookies recipe on Google

 Why is the meta description important?

-Before I answer that question isn’t important to address why the meta description is not important.
+Before I answer that question, it’s important to address why the meta description is not important.

 The meta description doesn’t help you rank higher in search engines.